Florida Construction Permitting: A Step-by-Step Guide

 Getting these three things right from the start is the single best way to speed up your approval time.
 It shows the plan reviewer that you’re professional, prepared, and respectful of their time.
 When an application is clear and complete, it makes their job easier, which in turn makes your life easier.
 Whether you’re a homeowner planning a renovation or a developer breaking ground on a new commercial site, a solid foundation of paperwork and code knowledge is non-negotiable.
 Let’s walk through exactly what you need to have in order.

-Gather Your Documents and Plans
+Get Your Documents and Plans in Order

 The most common reason for permit delays is an incomplete application.
 Before you submit, make sure you have every single required piece of paper.
 Permit applications typically require supporting documents, such as architectural drawings, engineering plans, site surveys, and proof of ownership.
 Depending on your project, you might also need things like energy calculations, truss engineering, or a Notice of Commencement.
 It’s essential to create a checklist and double-check it.
 Having a complete and organized package is the first step toward a quick review.
 Our team can help you prepare all the necessary permit application documents to ensure nothing is missed.

-Ensure Local Code Compliance
+How to Check for Local Code Compliance

 While the Florida Building Code sets the statewide standard, local jurisdictions can and do adopt additional requirements.
 This is where many projects get stuck.
 The rules in Miami-Dade County might be different from those in Orlando or Jacksonville, and these nuances can be tricky.
 Gaining Florida building permits for commercial projects is complex, but the differences from city to city add another layer of challenges.
 Always check with your specific city or county building department for their local amendments and administrative rules.
 Overlooking a small local ordinance can lead to a rejection that pushes your timeline back by weeks.